ryl/cybr406-2020/notes/spring-reference.md

 # Spring Reference

-A list of annotations, classes, and files used in class.
+A list of concepts, annotations, classes, and files used in class.

 ## Bootstrapping